Have you stuck a toe in the paranormal romance waters and found yourself wanting to sink to its depths?

 The series features half-vampire Cat and Master vampire Bones as they struggle with vampire politics, ghosts and learning to be a couple amid all the chaos.
 In the famous Chapter 32, you’ll discover the powers of vampire venom during sex via some—ahem—strategic biting.

 This list, of course, could go on and on.
-Other essential paranormal romance series include Kresley Cole’s Immortals After Dark, Gena Showalter’s Lords of the Underworld, Lara Adrian’s Midnight Breed, and Lyndsay Sands’ Argeneau.
+Other essential paranormal romance series include Kresley Cole’s Immortals After Dark, Gena Showalter’s Lords of the Underworld, Lara Adrian’s Midnight Breed, and Lynsay Sands’ Argeneau.

 Already a paranormal romance addict?
 Tell us which books you think are a must for any PNR fan.